cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 1. If you're using Vulkan:
     1. Enable `Grass Swaying (Vulkan)`
     1. If using an iGPU, enable `Intel GPU Shadows (Vulkan)`

-These settings are optional, however may greatly improve performance and reduce graphical glitches.

 Once understanding what each setting does, we recommend you configure your own options.
 These settings should help, however.